Did you know?

 Use our Online Bike Registry to register your bicycle(s).

-In order to register your bicycle(s), you will require the serial number(s) and your credit card information (cheque payment is also accepted).
+In order to register your bicycle(s), you will require the serial number(s) and your credit card information.
 You will also be given the opportunity to upload up to three photos for each bicycle you register.

 Cost of Registration